PostHog/posthog.com/contents/blog/posthog-first-five.md

 ![Eric](../images/blog/posthog-first-five/eric.jpg)

 After PostHog's seed round, James and Tim decided PostHog would be a remote company.
-They then began outlining what is now our famous [public company handbook](/handbook/).
+They then began outlining our now famous [public company handbook](/handbook/).

 The handbook was important for a few reasons:

 1. It made the company look more mature from an outsider's perspective.

-2. It helped James and Tim think through their philosophy and what kind of company they wanted to build.
+2. It helped James and Tim think through their philosophy, and what kind of company they wanted to build.

 3. It was a great advert for potential hires.

 Eric was the first employee to actually apply for a job at PostHog.
-James and Tim interviewed him separately and both concluded he was smart and scrappy – two values we crave in every PostHog employee.
+James and Tim interviewed him separately, and both concluded he was smart and scrappy – two values we crave in every PostHog employee.

 Again, it started out with a trial "Super Week" (actually three days) of paid work.